🦌Jataka tales·all ages

 The king bent his head to the ape's head and wept.

 The Mahakapi died as evening fell.
-The king built a stupa over the great body — the first time, the chronicles say, that a king of Banaras built a stupa for a being not human.
+The king built a stupa over the great body, the first time, the chronicles say, that a king of Banaras built a stupa for a being not human.
 He kept the broken bamboo as a relic in his own bedroom for the rest of his life.
+He ruled, after that day, very differently.

 The eighty thousand monkeys, safe in the bamboo grove, mourned for many days.
 Then they went on.
 They lived.
 They had children.
 The children grew old and had children.
 For generations they told the story of the day the Mahakapi made his own back into a bridge.